 How the funding is changing

 In 2016, Swindon Borough Council embarked upon a project to reduce expenditure in a number of non-essential areas in order for it to be redirected towards duties such as adult social care and child protection.
-As a result, the Parish Council agreed to take on a package of services such as grass cutting, shrub maintenance and litter picking in public areas.
+As a result, the Parish Council agreed to take on the responsibility of a package of services such as grass cutting, shrub maintenance, and litter picking in public areas.

 What the funding changes mean for you

-The reduction in funding from Swindon Borough Council along with the need to maintain and improve Parish assets necessitate an increase in our precept in the 2017/18 tax year.
-As such, we are requesting £105,000 which means the average Band D property will now pay a precept of £91.66; an increase of £0.54 per week.
+The continued reduction in funding from Swindon Borough Council along with the need to maintain and improve Parish assets necessitates a further increase in our precept in the 2018/19 tax year.
+As such, we are requesting £135,000 which means the average Band D property will now pay a precept of £135.49; an increase of £0.84 per week.

-If you want to discuss any aspect of the Council’s finances, then please contact the Parish Clerk at feel free to attend one of our meetings which have a dedicated public recess.
+If you want to discuss any aspect of the Council’s finances, then please contact the Parish Clerk or feel free to attend one of our meetings which have a dedicated public recess.